openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 A dashed outline indicates where the component will land when you release the mouse button.
-For example, in the image below, the discussion component is being moved to the top of the unit:
+For example, in the image below, the discussion component is being moved to the top of the unit.

 .. image:: ../../../shared/building_and_running_chapters/Images/unit-drag-moved.png
  :alt: A component being dragged to a new location